Medications and Supplements in hEDS

 Risks: Monitor for orthostatic hypotension, drug interactions, suicidality, and sedative burden

-Adjunctive therapy such as ACT, DBT, or trauma-informed psychotherapy is often essential for long-term mental health outcomes.
+Adjunctive (add-on) therapy such as ACT, DBT, or trauma-informed psychotherapy is often essential for long-term mental health outcomes.

 Autonomic Dysfunction and Mast Cell Activation